 Experience is the hardest kind of teacher.
 It gives you the test first and the lessons afterward.

-A Safety Management System is a Systematic, logical and organised way to manage safety.
-Safety must be a high priority in every organisation, especially so in aviation where the consequences of breaches can be severe.
-But it should be prioritised in context with other competing aims like efficiency and creating profit or goodwill.
+A Safety Management System is a systematic, logical and organised way to manage safety.
+Safety must be a high priority in every organisation, especially so in aviation where the consequences of safety breaches can be severe.
+Safety, however, needs to be prioritised in context with other competing aims like efficiency and creating profit or goodwill.
 If an organisation devotes all resources to only one priority, it will clearly be at the expense of others.

-Too often SMS is seen as a compliance issue only but it is not.
+Too often an SMS is seen only as a compliance obligation, but it is not.
 It is an organisational tool like any other.
-With correct employment, it creates good management, leadership, a safety culture and efficiency and safety almost becomes a by-product as a result of these.
+With appropriate implementation, an SMS encourages good management, leadership, a safety culture, and can improve efficiency.
+Safety almost becomes a by-product of positive changes within the organisation.

 - Aviation professionals

 - Aviation regulatory authorities

 - Industry trade associations

 - International aviation organisations

 Human error, in some form or another, causes all aviation incidents and accidents.
 Whenever humans are part of a system, errors will occur.
 The aim of an SMS is not to eliminate all error, but to create a system where the errors can be managed and contained, avoiding catastrophic consequences.

 - Reduced by eliminating contributing factors such as design, ergonomics or training